 Keep it clean and dry

-Another important tip is to keep the mattress clean and dry.
+Another important tip to maximise mattress lifespan is to keep it clean and dry.
 Purchasing a mattress protector is a great way to do this.
-Furthermore, a waterproof sheet
+Furthermore,

 Choose a supportive foundation

 The foundation also plays an important role in ensuring a mattress will last as long as possible.
 If the base does not provide adequate support, it can

 cause the mattress to sag.
 Sealy provides foundations which are designed to correctly support it’s mattresses, however if you are going to use a non-Sealy

 foundation, you will want to ensure it is in good working condition.
 Read more about slat foundations positioning here.

 Lastly, Sealy's mattresses are one-sided which means they can not be flipped.
 However, they should be rotated head-to-toe periodically.
 Body indentations